National Print Museum

 On the ground floor, visitors will find the Reception, Museum Shop, permanent exhibition, toilets, and Café.
 The ground floor is fully accessible.
 Entry for wheelchairs, prams and buggies is via the Café.

-On the mezzanine level, visitors will find the Education Area, lecture and workshop spaces, and temporary exhibitions.
+On the mezzanine level, visitors will find the Education Area and temporary exhibitions.
 The mezzanine level is not accessible to wheelchair users.

 With the advancement in new technologies in the 1980s, letterpress printing was being made redundant.
 A group of like-minded printers and typesetters, spear-headed by former compositor and union official Mr Sean Galavan, fortunately had the foresight to start collecting printing equipment.